gobravedave/C4-Plantuml-Helper/discovery.md

 ![Visual Studio Preview](/plantuml_preview.png)

-There is a [generate plantml](https://github.com/marketplace/actions/generate-plantuml) make action which could automate the rendering.. but this looks like it would require the plantuml script to be a separate file and simply pulling in the generated image into the markdown.
-I will put this on my backlog.. but for now I will simply include the generated image files into the markdown.
+There is a [generate plantml](https://github.com/marketplace/actions/generate-plantuml) make action which could automate the rendering.. but this looks like it would require the plantuml script to be managed as a separate file and automates the generation of an image to being included into your markdown.
+I will put this on my backlog.

 Linking is possible by including [hypertext links](https://plantuml.com/link) on objects.
 So it is possible to add but it is fragile and is not really testable within Visual Studio Code.